In our previous guide, we covered active voice in writing, now it’s time to take a look at the passive voice.

 2. Shirking Responsibility (Diplomatic Language)

-Politicians like to use the passive voice when they have committed blunders so that the responsibility of their actions does not fall squarely on their shoulders.
+Politicians like to use the passive voice when they have committed blunders so that the responsibility for their actions does not fall squarely on their shoulders.

 Consider this classic from the 2008 financial crisis hearing of Ben Bernanki: